Walking and Talking

 Walking and Talking is a 1996 independent film written and directed by Nicole Holofcener and starring Catherine Keener, Anne Heche, Todd Field, Liev Schreiber and Kevin Corrigan.

 The film is #47 on Entertainment Weekly's "Top 50 Cult Films of All-Time" list.

 The film's soundtrack includes music from Billy Bragg, Yo La Tengo, Liz Phair, and The Sea and Cake.

-The film is notable for being the first collaboration between Holofcener and Keener and international co-production between France, Germany, the United Kingdom and the United States.
+The film is notable for being the first collaboration between Holofcener and Keener.
+It was an international co-production between France, Germany, the United Kingdom and the United States.

 Plot

-Amelia (Catherine Keener) and Laura (Anne Heche) are childhood best friends.
-Amelia is left feeling vulnerable when Laura and her boyfriend Frank (Todd Field) get engaged.
-She begins to date Bill (Kevin Corrigan), the local clerk at the video rental store she frequents.
-Though she initially is off put by his looks and his obsession with scifi and horror films she begins to grow attracted to him when she learns he is working on a screenplay about the life of Colette.
-The two have sex, however while Amelia is in the bathroom she receives a call from Laura asking how her date was with "the ugly guy".
-Hurt after hearing this Bill abruptly leaves.
+Amelia and Laura are childhood best friends.
+Amelia is left feeling vulnerable when Laura and her boyfriend Frank get engaged.
+She begins to date Bill, the local clerk at the video rental store she frequents.
+Though she initially is off put by his looks and his obsession with scifi and horror films, she begins to grow attracted to him when she learns he is working on a screenplay about the life of Colette.
+The two have sex; however, while Amelia is in the bathroom she receives a call from Laura asking how her date was with "the ugly guy".
+Hurt after hearing this, Bill abruptly leaves.

-Meanwhile, since becoming engaged Laura, a therapist, has begun to fantasize about one of her patients.
+Meanwhile, since becoming engaged, Laura, a therapist, has begun to fantasize about one of her patients.
 She also allows the waiter at her local coffee shop to flirt with her and begins to pick fights with her fiancé.

-Amelia becomes obsessed with Bill after sleeping with him but quickly becomes hurt and angry as he never calls her.
-She asks her friend and former boyfriend Andrew (Liev Schreiber) why they broke up and he confesses that she places too much importance on her boyfriends.
-After two weeks Amelia finally goes to the video rental store and snaps when Bill is polite but distant towards her.
+Amelia becomes obsessed with Bill after sleeping with him, but quickly becomes hurt and angry as he never calls her.
+She asks her friend and former boyfriend Andrew why they broke up, and he confesses that she places too much importance on her boyfriends.
+After two weeks, Amelia finally goes to the video rental store and snaps when Bill is polite but distant towards her.
 He chases her down and tells her he heard from Laura's message that she called him ugly.

 Amelia, Laura and Frank go to Amelia's parents' country cottage where Laura and Frank plan to get married.
-While there Laura and Frank fight causing Frank to leave in the middle of the night.
+While there, Laura and Frank fight, causing Frank to leave in the middle of the night.
 Amelia receives obscene phone calls and calls Andrew, making him take the train to come and protect her.
-After Andrew answers the phone causing the caller to stop calling.
-Amelia and Andrew get drunk, talk about their past relationship and then go swimming together.
+After Andrew answers the phone, causing the caller to stop calling, Amelia and Andrew get drunk, talk about their past relationship and then go swimming together.